A-03991

 Plain Language

-Health care service plans using AI, algorithms, or other software tools in utilization review must ensure those tools base their determinations on the individual enrollee's medical or dental history, the clinical circumstances presented by the requesting provider, and other relevant clinical information in the enrollee's record.
-This prohibits determinations based solely on aggregate or group-level data and requires individualized clinical inputs.
+Health care service plans using AI, algorithms, or software tools for utilization review must ensure those tools base their determinations on individualized enrollee clinical data — including the enrollee's medical or dental history, the clinical circumstances presented by the requesting provider, and other relevant clinical information in the enrollee's record.
+The tool may not rely solely on aggregate or group-level datasets.
+This applies both to plans that directly use such tools and to plans that contract with entities using them.

 Statutory Text